What is Tinnitus?

 Tabletop sound generators are used as an aid for relaxation or sleep.
 Placed near your bed, you can program a generator to play pleasant sounds such as waves, waterfalls, rain, or the sounds of a summer night.
 If your tinnitus is mild, this might be all you need to help you fall asleep.

-Cognitive Behavioral Therapy may be successful in helping people cope with tinnitus is cognitive behavioral modification therapy.
-This approach can help persons identify the way they react to their tinnitus and learn new responses, thereby minimizing the negative thoughts and behavior patterns that are associated with tinnitus.
+Cognitive Behavioral Therapy may be successful in helping people cope with tinnitus.
+This approach can help persons identify the way they react to their tinnitus and learn new responses, thereby minimizing the negative thoughts and behavior patterns that are associated with tinitus.

-Self-help and Support/Education Groups Some people find help, stay informed on the latest information, and share treatment experiences by talking to others with similar problems.
-These groups should be facilitated, or at least attended, by an audiologist or a psychologist (to prevent misinformation from being conveyed) and may include lectures from a variety of related disciplines.
+Self-help and Support/Education Groups assist in staying informed on the latest information and share treatment experiences by talking to others with similar problems.
+These groups should be facilitated, or at least attended, by an audiologist or a psychologist (to prevent misinformation from being conveyed) and may include lectures from a variety of related disciplines

 Habituation & Tinnitus Retraining Therapy is a method developed to facilitate habituation to tinnitus.
 It combines sound enrichment therapy with directive counseling.
 Sound is employed to reduce the contrast between silence or ambient noise and the perception of the tinnitus.
 It may be in the form of environmental sounds, amplification, or broadband sound generating devices.
 A reduction of the perception of the tinnitus (but not complete obliteration of it) is considered essential to the process of habituation.
 Counseling and education serve to demystify tinnitus, providing the patient with an intellectual and emotional framework in which habituation can occur.